 With almost 55,000 plugins available and many thousands of themes, on the face of it, WordPress offers versatility and the possibility of customizing your intranet to match the needs of your business.
 However, scratch below the surface and the situation is more complicated than you might think.

 Let’s say that the two essential functions you want your intranet to feature are a staff directory and a company calendar.
 It’s likely that you will need a separate plugin for each function and it may well be that each WordPress intranet plugin is supplied by a different developer.
 Sometimes these are companies, but often these developers are individuals.
 Dealing with so many suppliers can be frustrating and difficult, especially if they have different support policies.

 What’s more, each plugin is likely to have a different schedule for updates, may not be mobile responsive and may have an entirely different look and feel, making for a disjointed experience for end users.
 Multiply this by the number of plugins your intranet is likely to require and you begin to get a feel for the inherent problems with plugins.

 Furthermore, while some plugins may be free, often this is simply a hook to get you to consider the more premium paid-for plugins.
 It’s not hard to see, therefore, how the cost of plugins can easily get out of hand.

 When trying to create functionality to deliver against different business requirements using plugins from various suppliers, there is no way to guarantee that all of your plugins will play nicely with your chosen WordPress theme.
-This is where you’ll need to in most cases have to customize the CSS.
-It’s also interesting that as of today searching for the term “intranet” under the themes section within WordPress displays “No themes found.
+This is where, in most cases, you will need to customize the CSS.
+It’s also interesting that as of today searching for the term “intranet” under the themes section within WordPress displays “no themes found.
 Try a different search”.
 This just goes to show that WordPress may not be the best match for companies looking for a great intranet design to engage their users.